SehajveerSingh2005/merge/README.md

 - **GitHub Integration**: Sign in with GitHub and auto-sync your repositories
 - **Project Showcase**: Display your projects with rich previews and descriptions
+- **Project Sharing**: Share your own projects with the community via URL import or GitHub integration
 - **Developer Blogs**: Write and share technical articles with markdown support
 - **Tech News Feed**: Stay updated with curated news from Hacker News, Dev.to, and other sources
 - **Social Features**: Follow developers, like posts, and collaborate on projects